zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab3.md

 ## **Step 2**: Access to Goldengate classic instance

 Oracle GoldenGate Classic for Non-Oracle (PostgreSQL) allows you to quickly access the GoldenGate Service Command Interface (GGCSI) and is preconfigured with a running Manager process.
-Copy ip address of OGG_PGSQL_Public_ip and connect using:
+Copy ip address of "OGG_PGSQL_Public_ip" from your note and connect using:

 **`ssh opc@your_ogg_pgsql_ip_address -i ~/.ssh/oci`**